trason-trail-races/oer/raceinfo.md

 ### Finish Location

-All races finish at the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> (Auburn Dam Overlook) 855 Pacific Avenue, Auburn, CA.
+All races finish at the <a href="http://goo.gl/k9Kqrq" target="_blank">American River Canyon Overlook Park</a> (Auburn Dam Overlook) 855 Pacific Avenue, Auburn, CA.

 Heading east on I-80 take the Auburn Folsom Road/Maple Street exit toward Auburn, turn left on High Street, turn right on Pleasant Avenue, then slight left on Pacific Avenue.
 The park will be on the left.